 Figure 3 shows the average times spent on reading and displaying the query results in all measurement runs.
-Error bars indicate the spread of measured values (maximum and minimum).

-Figure 4 shows the timing and the duration of client queries and load operations at the cache in a selected measurement run with a round-trip delay of 40 ms where the cache is not bypassed.
+The actual measured values lie within about ± 10 ms around this average.
+Figure 4 shows the timing and the duration of client queries and load operations at the cache in a selected measurement run with a roundtrip delay of 40 ms where the cache is not bypassed.
 The crosses mark significant points of time within the processing of a query, namely start of the query, the first-row time, and the all-rows time.
 However, these are only visible separately in the case of an order-line query (OL).
 The other queries deliver only one row, which makes first-row time and all-rows time almost coincide.

-Fig. 3: Query execution times as perceived by the client
+Figure 3.
+Query execution times as perceived by the client

-Fig. 4: Query execution/loading times and sequence of events (round-trip delay 40 ms, no bypass)
+Figure 4.
+Query execution/loading times and sequence of events (round-trip 40 ms, no bypass)

 As expected, the cache dramatically improves the response time of the queries if the cache loading for the order under consideration has finished.
-Interestingly, the cache can already be used to process the first five item queries when the loading has not yet finished (compare Figures 3 and 4).
+Interestingly, the cache can already be used to process the first five item queries when the loading has not yet finished (compare Figs. 3 and 4).
 This is due to the fact that, in the current implementation, loading is performed bottom-up (as sketched in Sect.
 2.3).
-That is, with our cache group, loading starts at the author and address tables and proceeds to the orders table.
-Therefore, the items related to the order requested become available (and usable) in the cache before the order itself does.
-As can be seen in Fig. 4, the loading is complete shortly after the second O query (which corresponds to the second set of peaks in Fig. 3); from then on, all following queries benefit from the cache contents.
+That is, with our cache group, loading starts at the author and address tables and proceeds to the order requested become available